Footage of violent NJ beach arrest goes viral

-WILDWOOD, NJ — Police are investigating a viral video of an officer punching a woman while talking her into custody at a Wildwood beach.
+WILDWOOD, N.J. — Police are investigating a viral video of an officer punching a woman while taking her into custody at a Wildwood beach.

-Emily Weinman.
-20, who was at the beach with her baby Saturday, was arrested and charged with aggravated assault on a police officer, aggravated assault by spitting bodily fluids at/on a police officer, disorderly conduct, resisting arrest, obstruction and minor in possession of alcohol.
+Emily Weinman, 20, who was at the beach with her baby Saturday, was arrested and charged with aggravated assault on a police officer, aggravated assault by spitting bodily fluids at/on a police officer, disorderly conduct, resisting arrest, obstruction and minor in possession of alcohol.

 Video shows officers holding her down on the sand.
 One of the officers punches her.

-Witnesses say Weinman tried to run in the minutes before the video started and attacked the officers herself.
+Witnesses said Weinman tried to run in the minutes before the video started and attacked the officers herself.

+Wildwood’s mayor went on a Philadelphia radio show and discussed how Weinman may have called the officers "pigs" and allegedly spit on them.
+He said she is the mother of an 18-month-old.

 The involved officers have been reassigned to administrative duty while Internal Affairs investigates the incident.